AY2324S2-CS2103T-W11-2/tp/docs/UserGuide.md

 ##### Possible Failures:

-- delete a not existing CCA
+If you delete a non-existent CCA this command will fail.

 ### Deleting Contacts